TIMI: TIMI Risk Score for UA/NSTEMI

 % risk at 14 days of: all-cause mortality, new or recurrent MI, or severe recurrent ischemia requiring urgent revascularization.

 'TIMI risk' estimates mortality following acute coronary syndromes.
 TIMI risk can be calculated on the TIMI website under "Clinical Calculators."

+TIMI risk score for STEMI

+The scoring system is developed for evaluating outcomes of ST-segment elevation myocardial infarction(STEMI) patients.
+The clinical endpoint is death from any cause within 30 days.
+The InTIME II database includes 15078 patients with full baseline clinical data available for 14114.